Professor of Management; Faculty Director of Building a Successful Diverse Business

 Joseph Hall is an expert in operations management, with particular emphasis on operations strategy, service operations, supply chain management, and business process design.
 As a consultant, he has advised service and manufacturing organizations in operations strategy, process improvement, and value chain organization.
 He has published articles in Harvard Business Review, Manufacturing and Service Operations Management, MIT Sloan Management Review, and Production and Operations Management.

-Associate Dean for Innovation and Growth; Charles Henry Jones Third Century Professor of Management
+Senior Associate Dean for Innovation and Growth; Charles Henry Jones Third Century Professor of Management

 Punam Anand Keller is an expert in consumer information processing and choice behavior.
 Her current research—supported by the National Cancer Institute, the Centers for Disease Control, and the National Endowment for Financial Education—focuses on designing and implementing consumer communication programs.
 Keller has consulted to many multi-national corporations, non-profits, and governments in marketing strategy, earning awards from the National Cancer Institute, Marketing Science Institute, and the National Endowment for Financial Education.
 Her research has been published in Journal of Marketing Research, Journal of Consumer Research, Journal of Consumer Psychology, Marketing Letters, Memory & Cognition, Journal of Applied Social Psychology, and elsewhere.